Chinese Porcelain Collector's Help and Info Page

 The Eight Buddhist Symbols

-Also known as the "Eight Buddhist Treasures".
-As a decorative motif, the Eight Buddhist Symbols first appeared on ceramics during the Yuan dynasty.
-The arrangement of the emblems were random before the Yongle reign during the Ming dynasty, when the order of the symbols was the wheel, the conch, the canopy, the umbrella, the lotus flower, the fish, the vase, and the knot.
+The arrangement of the emblems were random before the Yongle reign of the Ming dynasty, when the order of the symbols was established as the wheel, the conch, the canopy, the umbrella, the lotus flower, the fish, the vase, and the knot.

 From the Wanli reign to the Qing dynasty the order was the following and as illustrated above, from top left: